Codelab42/roleassign/README.txt

 RoleAssign introduces a new permission called 'assign roles'.
 Users with this permission are able to assign selected roles to still other users.
-Only users with the 'administer access control' permission may select which roles are available for assignment through this module.
+Only users with the 'administer permissions' permission may select which roles are available for assignment through this module.

 This module was developped by TBarregren and sponsored by Webbredaktoren